vitreo12/omni/docs/07_data.md

     for vector in data:
         vector = Vector()

-    #Alternatively, one can defined an index for the for-loop in Datas like this:
+    #Alternatively, one can define an index for the loop like this:
     for i, vector in data:
         vector = Vector(i, i+1, i+2)